calincan2000/CalincanMircea/index.md

 - ### [Facial Keypoint Detection ](https://github.com/calincan2000/CVND-Facial-Keypoint-Detection)
 Apply your knowledge of image processing and deep learning to create a CNN for facial keypoint (eyes,mouth, nose, etc.) detection, build with **PyTorch, NumPy, OpenCV's pre-trained Haar Cascade classifiers, Pandas**.
 - ### [Image Captioning ](https://github.com/calincan2000/CVND-Image-Captioning-PyTorch-)
 Train a CNN-RNN model to predict captions for a given image.
-Your main task will be to implement an effective RNN decoder for a CNN encoder, build with **PyTorch, NumPy, Microsoft Common Objects in COntext (MS COCO) dataset**..
+Your main task will be to implement an effective RNN decoder for a CNN encoder, build with **PyTorch, NumPy, Microsoft Common Objects in Context (MS COCO) dataset**.
 - ### [Landmark Detection & Tracking (SLAM)](https://github.com/calincan2000/CVND-Landmark-Detection-Tracking-SLAM-)
-Implement SLAM, a robust method for tracking an object over time and mapping out its surrounding environment, using elements of probability, motion models, and linear algebra.
+Implement SLAM, a robust method for tracking an object over time and mapping out its surrounding environment, using elements of probability, motion models, and linear algebra, build with **Python, NumPy,Pandas **.

 ## Deep Reinforcement Learning Projects -[See credential]( https://confirm.udacity.com/NMV23PC2)